spakai/birthday-paradox/README.md

 (since there are 366 possible birthdays, including February 29).
 However, 99.9% probability is reached with just 70 people, and 50% probability with 23 people.

+While studying Think Python - an excellent book by Allen B. Downey , I came across this problem in one of the exercises.
+I thought it will be a good reason to learn up gnuplot and threadpools.